ethstorage/es-node/docs/archiver/archiver-guide-sepolia.md

 - A [deployed BatchInbox contract](https://sepolia.etherscan.io/address/0x3fe221a447f350551ff208951098517252018007) on Sepolia L1
 - An OP Stack L2 that utilizes EIP-4844 blobs to submit batches to the BatchInbox

-It is assumed that the above services and components are functioning properly.

 ## Running op-geth

 ### Building op-geth